AtomicSponge/ppms/README.md

     ]
 ```

-For each control in the module, create a seperate function to set it's value.
+For each control in the module, create a seperate function to set its value.
+Then to create bindings to these controls, use the format __class_name.function_name__.

 ### Example mod.test.py
 ```